harvesthill/reddit-wiki-archive/steroids/dnp.md

 Advanced DNP users can safely dose between 200mg-800mg/day.
 Generally, we see 200mg/day cycles from advanced users lasting ~30 days.
 This can be considered a cruise dose.
 The blast dose of 600mg+ is usually run for 14-21 days.

-**A note on safety: The longer DNP is run, the higher %potential for adverse effects.**
+**A note on safety: The higher dose and longer time that DNP is run, the higher the potential for adverse effects.**

 *Some users have been known to run upwards of 1g/day.
 This is not only overkill but it is also extremely dangerous, as 1g/day moving into stable blood levels can put you either just below, at, or above the overdose limit depending on your weight.
 Most users who will dose 1g, will do so as either a frontload or once a week as an added boost.* **Again, this is not necessary or recommended.**